 I was a Civil Servant for 26 years with Scottish Government before deciding on a change of career and enrolled in the Scholl Chiropody Course in 1998.
 I completed my final examination and practical training in Worthing in 1999 and was allocated to West of Scotland Branch on completion of the course.
 There was also the North of Scotland branch based in Dundee and East of Scotland branch based in Edinburgh at that time but only the West of Scotland branch operates now of which I am currently Chair and Treasurer.
 I was elected as Regional Director in 2013 and represent Scottish Interests at Executive board meetings.
 I am married to Jeff, we have two children, six grandchildren and two great grandchildren.
 I have a very busy domiciliary practice in Fife and I serve as an Officer in the Army Reserve.

-I am honoured to be the new Chair of the Board of Ethics and Chair of the Medicines and Procedures Panel.
-I currently work in private practice within a multidisciplinary clinic in Kent; I have a particular interest in injection therapy, specifically autologous blood, neural prolotherapy, PRP and dermal fillers.
+I am honoured to be the Chair of the Medicines and Procedures Panel.
+I currently work in private practice within a multidisciplinary clinic in Kent.
+I have a particular interest in injection therapy, specifically autologous blood, neural prolotherapy, PRP and dermal fillers.
 It is a very exciting time for the IOCP and podiatry, and I will work very hard to offer support and advice to members, as well as liaising with external bodies to further progress and enhance our profession.
 I have recently been awarded Consultant Fellow of the Institute.